moorepants/eme185/content/pages/syllabus.rst

 engineering problems.

 In 185A, a one-hour lecture is used each week to present material related to the design process.
-Additionally, a 3-hour laboratory is used for group activities, supplemental lecture material, and individual group meetings with the instructors.
+Additionally, a 3-hour studio is used for group activities, supplemental lecture material, and individual group meetings with the instructors.
 Groups will follow the design process in their respective projects.
 Groups are expected to meet regularly outside of formal class hours.